 The Transforming Clinical Practice Initiative (TCPi) is one CMS’ largest federal investments uniquely designed to support Nurse Practitioners (NPs) with the upcoming changes to the health care system.
 By 2019, Medicare Part-B payments to health care providers will be closely tied to quality reporting, resource use, and meaningful use of electronic health records – otherwise known as the Quality Payment Program (QPP).
 AANP wants NPs to be prepared, which is why we have partnered with the National Nurse-Led Care Consortium (NNCC) to form the Nurse Practitioner Support and Alignment Network (NP SAN).

-The NP SAN works to promote the TCPi, which embraces elements of nurse-led care: patient engagement, team-based care, community engagement, enhanced access, culture of quality, and workforce vitality.
-Nurse practitioners in either nurse-led or physician-led health care settings are eligible to join.
+The NP SAN works to promote the TCPi - which embraces important elements of nurse-led care: patient engagement, team-based care, community engagement, enhanced access, quality and safety, and workforce vitality and joy.

 The NP SAN's goal is to recruit 7,100 NPs into Practice Transformation Networks (PTNs), which provide individualized technical assistance and one-on-one coaching.
 The PTNs will assess, educate, and provide peer-supported training to enrolled NPs and clinicians that help to fulfill the requirements of the new payment program – mainly to reduce unnecessary testing, unnecessary hospital admissions, and disparities in health care.
 Nurse practitioners in either nurse-led or physician-led health care settings are eligible to join!